Common Cremation Questions

 Operating policies and procedures at the crematory are rigorous to reduce the risk of human error.
 Additionally, a positive identification system is used throughout the entire cremation process and only certified personnel can operate the equipment.
 Cremated remains are always labeled to ensure they are easily identified.

 No. The cremated remains will be returned in a corrugated cardboard container.
-We need to have an urn to scatter the cremated remain on your behalf or ship them you.
 The basic urn – what we call a utility urn – it provides rigid protection and is included in our Plus & Veterans package, but you can select another (permanent) urn if you wish.

 No, that’s not necessary.
 All that the crematory requires is a rigid container (what we call an alternative container).
 This is cremated with the deceased.